 - Mental health conditions such as depression, bipolar disorder, anxiety disorders, autism spectrum disorder, obsessive-compulsive disorder, post-traumatic stress disorder (PTSD), schizophrenia

-- Other conditions and diseases such as cancer, epilepsy, HIV/AIDS, fibromyalgia, chronic fatigue syndrome, and Lyme disease
+- Other conditions and diseases such as loss of vision and hearing, cancer, epilepsy, HIV/AIDS, fibromyalgia, chronic fatigue syndrome, and Lyme disease

 Because you can’t typically see the effects of these diseases, people often question the severity of such conditions — if not doubt they exist altogether.
 It’s this invisible nature that makes such cases so unique and challenging.
 People with invisible disabilities face judgment when using accessible parking spaces, sitting in reserved seats on public transportation, and making use of other accommodations they genuinely need and which are provided to them by law.
 It’s often assumed they are faking a disability when not using a wheelchair, walker, crutches, or another device to aid them.

 The Americans with Disabilities Act (ADA) exists to protect all people with disabilities, visible or invisible, from discrimination.
 According to the ADA, the term “disability” includes conditions that are episodic or in remission — such as cancer, HIV, IBD, and mental illness — to prevent discrimination against people who may appear fine, but still have a disability.
 However, a person’s condition must “substantially limit” their daily activities to be considered a disability.